-The Forest Side hotel in Grasmere is the latest in Andrew Wildsmith's small collection of boutique hotels (which includes the notable Hipping Hall, near Kirkby Lonsdale).
+The Forest Side hotel in Grasmere is the latest in Andrew Wildsmith's small collection of boutique

-The décor, the formality vs. informality, the luxury vs. elegance, and above all the food is all exceptionally well balanced.
+informality, the luxury vs. elegance, and above all the food is all

 I started in the small, rather glitzily decorated bar where the cocktail list included some interesting creations, including this made with gin, cinnamon, prune juice & possibly some other stuff.
 Very nice, though there was an issue with (I think) the prune juice either having been put in the glass separately or having rapidly settled.
 A quick swizzle sorted that out though.

-The dining room is just a gorgeous airy space, quite distinct from the style of the rest of the hotel, with a touch of the Scandi about it.
+style of the rest of the hotel, with a touch of the Scandi about it.
 The tables are apparently made from the old floorboards of the room.

 There are several rather over-cutely named menus: a 3 course a la carte menu ‘The reet l’al yan’ at £50; the Bait Menu, a four course table d'hôte lunch at £35, a six course tasting menu, the l'al 'un at £60, and, in the evenings only, a ten course tasting menu, the ‘grand 'un’ at £75.